 As noted above, the Bank uses a historical methodology, with a 250-day observation period.
 The Bank also performs back-testing in order to verify the predictive power of its VaR model.
-While excesses in VaR are rare, there were 24 excesses in back-testing results in 2023 due to high market volatility around the time of the general elections and meetings of the Central Bank's rate policy meetings (only one year-to-date through 30 June 2024).
+While excesses in VaR are rare, there were 24 excesses in back-testing results in 2023 due to high market volatility around the time of the general elections and meetings of the Central Bank's rate policy meetings.
 Back-testing is used to determine whether a change in the value of the portfolio, as a result of actual changes in risk factors, corresponds to the VaR predicted by the model for the same period of time.
 Having experienced no excesses in the past year verifies the predictability power of the model.
 In addition, the Bank performs stress test analyses and stress VaR calculation on its trading book on a daily basis.
 The scenarios refer to extreme movements of interest rates and foreign exchange prices that are based upon the latest financial crises that have taken place in Türkiye.